forrestxu123/Android-Framework-System-Design/quality/crash.md

 #### 1.1.1 Memory Management Principles
 ##### Java Memory Management Principles
 In the Java environment, memory management relies on a garbage collector.
 It is crucial for developers to understand object lifecycle management and avoid unnecessary object retention.
 By allowing the garbage collector to reclaim memory efficiently, developers can prevent memory leaks and maintain optimal application performance.
 Android employs a memory management strategy leveraging Young Generation garbage collection.
-In its runtime environments, both the predecessor Dalvik Virtual Machine and the current Android Runtime (ART) adopt principles aligned with Young Generation garbage collection to enhance memory efficiency.
+In its runtime environments, Android Runtime (ART) adopt principles aligned with Young Generation garbage collection to enhance memory efficiency.
 Here's a high-level overview of the Young Generation garbage collection process:

 - Young Generation Space:
   The Young Generation Space is divided into three spaces: Eden space and two survivor spaces (S0 and S1).
 Eden is where new objects are initially allocated and referenced by local variables in the stack or static variables in the method area.
 After each garbage collection cycle, surviving objects are moved to one of the survivor spaces.